kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-Installing-Kubernetes/02_kubernetes_install_options/transcript.md

 Setting up a Kubernetes cluster is complicated.

 That's why there are lots of ways to set install and

+3. Do you want to build from scratch. or use a tool. mention kelsey-hightower
+4. Do you want to build using a cloudplatform.
+5. Do you want to use one click install, i.e. kubernetes-as-a-service. e.g. aws eks. there's pros and cons to that. con, less control, vendor lockin, more limited features.
+Pros, easier maintenance.

+For this course, we'll show you three ways to install kubernetes:

+- locally on your workstation using minikube
+- Setup a kube cluster in the cloud using kubeadm
+- provision a kubecluster using a cloudplatform's kubernetes-as-a-service cloud offering

+... you might be thinking why DO ocean.
+Why not AWS or Azure since they are far more popular.